nbdc-datahub/hbcd-docs/docs/instruments/mri/exclusion-criteria.md

 ## Raw Data Exclusion Criteria

 Acquisition parameters vary by scanner vendor, so inclusion criteria are typically defined as acceptable <b>ranges</b> rather than fixed values.
 Following BIDS conversion, modality-specific criteria are extracted from BIDS sidecar JSON files and evaluated accordingly.
-All images are additionally checked to confirm they were acquired using a head coil.
+All images are additionally checked to confirm they were acquired using a head coil. **Aside from acquisition parameter criteria, all raw data regardless of raw data QC scores are included in the release data.**

 <p style="margin-bottom: 0;"><i><b>Acquisition Parameter Ranges for Data Release Eligibility</b></i></p>
 <table class="compact-table-no-vertical-lines">